camunda-community-hub/camunda-process-test-coverage/README.md

 * Integrates with all versions of Camunda BPM starting with 7.3.0 and upwards
 * Works with all relevant Java versions: 1.8 and 1.11 - using **JUnit 4.13.1** (4.11 does not work) or **JUnit 5**
-* Is continuously checked against latest Camunda BPM releases
+* Is continuously checked against the latest Camunda BPM releases

 ## Get started with *3 simple steps*